Training10 min read

 8. Lick Mats

 Spread yogurt, pumpkin puree, or wet food onto a textured lick mat and freeze it.
-Licking is a calming behavior for dogs, making this ideal for anxious dogs or crate settling practice.
+Licking is a naturally calming behavior for dogs.
+This makes lick mats ideal for anxious dogs or crate settling practice.

 9. Puzzle Feeders

-Interactive puzzle feeders like the Nina Ottosson line come in various difficulty levels.
-Start with level one and work up.
-If your dog solves a puzzle in under two minutes, it is time for a harder one.
+Interactive puzzle feeders (like the Nina Ottosson line) come in various difficulty levels.
+Start with level one and work your way up.
+Here's a good rule of thumb.
+If your dog solves a puzzle in under two minutes, it's time for a harder one.

 10. Treat-Dispensing Balls

-Put kibble in a treat-dispensing ball and let your dog push it around the house or yard.
-The unpredictable rolling pattern keeps them engaged longer than a standard food bowl.
+Put kibble in a treat-dispensing ball and let your dog push it around the house.
+The unpredictable rolling pattern keeps them engaged far longer than a standard food bowl.
+Maple bats hers around the kitchen for a solid half hour every morning.

 Training Games